N-A-ML/Heart-Dataset/README.md

 We did not find any outliers in the dataset.
 We selected the top 5 features to use for classification using SelectKBest.
 So far we have used logistic regression, a support vector machine, a random forest, and a voting classifier to attempt to predict heart disease.
 The classes were reasonably balanced, so we chose accuracy as the main model metric.
 We have achieved an acccuracy of 90.16% so far, but may be able to achieve higher accuracy - perhaps with better feature engineering, algorithms that are exceptionally good on small datasets, or better hyperparameters.

+Note: the 2021 version and the other version of the data analysis have some differences, such as what the focus is (e.g., the 2021 version is more focused on visualisation and exploration, the other version is more focused on machine learning techniques.)